olasson/Term3-P1-CarND-Path-Planning-Project/Model Documentation.md

 [//]: # (Images)
 [image1]: ./images/fernet_reminder.png

+## Note to the reviewer:

+I made a one change to the original code provided which was splitting up helpers into a separate header and source file.
+This was done in order to work around an issue where the compiler complained of redefinitions of helper functions.

 ## Introduction

 In this project, the goal is to design an algorithm that generates smooth paths for the ego car (the vehicle being directly controlled by the algorithm).
 The setting is a simulated 3 lane highway populated with traffic.
 The main, overall goal is to drive a distance of (at least) 4.32 miles with the following constraints: